SISCHM/KGChat/README.md

     - Description: The application becomes unresponsive or crashes during the generation of subgraphs.
     - Possible Cause: Large event log size or insufficient system resources.
     - Solution:
-        - Log Size: Try using a smaller event log.
-        - System Resources: Ensure your system meets the minimum requirements and has sufficient memory.
+        - Ensure your system meets the minimum requirements and has sufficient memory.
-        - Column Selection: Reduce the number of selected columns to minimize processing load.
+        - Reduce the number of selected columns to minimize processing load.
+        - Try using a smaller event log.

 ### System Errors and Messages

 #### Error: "This model's maximum length is 16385 tokens.
 However, you requested XXXXX tokens"
     - Description: This error occurs when the combined length of the prompt and the expected response exceeds the model's limit.
     - Solution:
-        - Reduce Input Length: Shorten the questions or context provided.
+        - Shorten the questions or context provided.
-        - Summarize Context: Summarize previous interactions to fit within the token limit.
+        - Summarize previous interactions to fit within the token limit.
-        - Adjust Configuration: Ensure that the maximum tokens for responses are set appropriately.
+        - Ensure that the maximum tokens for responses are set appropriately
+        - Start a new conversation.

 ## Frequently Asked Questions (FAQ)